PlainsightPro/Vision-Playbook/People Ops/Working @ Plainsight/🎯 Evolution Process.md

-# Plainsight Evaluation Process 🔍
+# Plainsight Evolution Process 🔍

-At Plainsight, our evaluation process is designed to align your personal career aspirations with the company’s goals.
+At Plainsight, we believe that growth is a continuous journey fueled by honest, open feedback.
+We don’t adhere to the traditional concept of "evaluations" but instead embrace what we call 720° feedback.
+This approach ensures that every voice is heard, whether it's within our team or from our customers, fostering a culture where improvement is constant and multidimensional.

+Besides the continuous open candor and feedback culture, we have two fixed 720° feedback moments each year.
+These sessions allow us to set both short- and long-term goals, follow up on progress, and ensure that feedback from all relevant perspectives—coach to consultant, consultant to coach, peer consultants, customer to consultant, and customer to Plainsight as a company—is taken into account.
+This structured process ensures that personal and team growth remain aligned with our values. ♾️

 This is how we structure it:

 ```mermaid
 ---